- Research & Education

 On July 18th, we headed back to Stellwagen Bank to find three different species of whale: humpbacks, Minkes, as well as one fin whale.
 While the humpback whales tend to steal the show with their acrobatic behavior and fluking dives, it can be just as exciting to catch a glimpse of the sleek, fast-moving fin whale, which is the second largest animal on the planet!

 The whales weren’t the only thing catching our eye on this trip.
 Everywhere we looked, we could see frothy white water where enormous bluefin tuna were breaking the surface.
 Bluefin tuna are marvels of evolution, equipped to cross the Atlantic multiple times per year and regulate their temperatures to survive in frigid waters.
 These animals are also rapidly declining in numbers globally.
-To read more about the plight of this amazing animal, jump to this article.

 An exciting top-off to an otherwise excellent day of whale watching was our sighting of an enormous basking shark.
 Unlike the great whites that have been in the news of late, these enormous creatures have no functional teeth, and instead resemble the right whale in their feeding style, as they open their mouths and swim forward to trap tiny crustaceans in their gill-rakers.
 The basking shark is the second largest fish on the planet, and can reach lengths of up to 30 feet!
 Basking sharks are named because they are often observed at the surface, “basking” in the sun, but recent studies have shown that these sharks can spend their winter months lurking in deep trenches after migrating hundreds of miles south.